Food Safety

 You also have to factor in the storage of food and supplies, which can be constrained on a food truck.
 These challenges can result in a restrictive menu, limiting your creativity in cooking and customers' choices.

-Con #2: Seasonal Business
+Con #2: Seasonal business

 Operating a food truck business can be a significant risk in the winter months, as the demand for outside dining is usually low, particularly in cold-climate areas.
 You may struggle to profit if you don't have a steady stream of customers.